Frasier pays it forward for packaging

 “My wife and I have no children, as we thought about getting our estate in order and learned about the School of Packaging’s plan for renovations, we decided it was a great opportunity to start giving back,” Frasier said.

 Their gift will name what will become the new atrium in the School of Packaging building, additionally they have committed another $1.5 million to endow a professorship through an estate gift.
+The couple used Charitable Lead and Charitable Remainder Trusts to make their gift and still allow them to meet their financial needs.

 “Chuck and Jackie Frasier’s leadership and support for the School of Packaging will help transform a space that continues to produce business and industry leaders,” said Ron Hendrick, dean, College of Agriculture and Natural Resources, where the School of Packaging resides.